kovdan01/melon/src/server/storage/README.md

   - `domain_id`:
     - *MariaDB type:* `BIGINT UNSIGNED NOT NULL`
     - *C++ type:* `std::uint64_t`
-    - *aim:* shows  which chat message relates to
+    - *aim:* shows where the chat is created to which message relates to
   - `chat_id`:
     - *MariaDB type:* `BIGINT UNSIGNED NOT NULL`
     - *C++ type:* `std::uint64_t`